openstack-charmers/openstack-bundles/development/openstack-base-disco-stein/README.md

-# LXD OpenStack Cloud
+# Basic OpenStack Cloud

-*DEV/TEST ONLY*: This unstable, development example bundle deploys an OpenStack Cloud (Stein release), configured to use [LXD][] (the lightweight container hypervisor), on Ubuntu 18.04, (bionic) providing Dashboard, Compute, Network, Object Storage, Identity and Image services.
+*DEV/TEST ONLY*: This unstable, development example bundle deploys a basic OpenStack Cloud providing Dashboard, Compute, Network, Block Storage, Object Storage, Identity and Image services.
 See also: [Stable Bundles](https://jujucharms.com/u/openstack-charmers).

+This example bundle deploys a basic OpenStack Cloud (Rocky with Ceph Mimic) on Ubuntu 19.04 LTS (disco), providing Dashboard, Compute, Network, Block Storage, Object Storage, Identity and Image services.

 ## Requirements

-This example bundle is designed to run on bare metal using Juju with [MAAS][] (Metal-as-a-Service); you will need to have setup a [MAAS][] deployment with a minimum of 4 physical servers prior to using this bundle.
+This example bundle is designed to run on bare metal using Juju 2.x with [MAAS][] (Metal-as-a-Service); you will need to have setup a [MAAS][] deployment with a minimum of 4 physical servers prior to using this bundle.

 Certain configuration options within the bundle may need to be adjusted prior to deployment to fit your particular set of hardware.
-For example, network device names and block device names can vary.
+For example, network device names and block device names can vary, and passwords should be yours.

 Servers should have:

  - A minimum of 8GB of physical RAM.
  - Enough CPU cores to support your capacity requirements.
- - Two disks (identified by /dev/sda and /dev/sdb); the first is used by MAAS for the OS install, the second for LXD LVM storage.
+ - Two disks (identified by /dev/sda and /dev/sdb); the first is used by MAAS for the OS install, the second for Ceph storage.
  - Two cabled network ports on eno1 and eno2 (see below).

 Servers should have two physical network ports cabled; the first is used for general communication between services in the Cloud, the second is used for 'public' network traffic to and from instances (North/South traffic) running within the Cloud.